A stranger is asking a child for help

 … I broke all the rules.

-The truth is: most parents don’t teach kids safety until something happens, or they don’t teach it correctly.
+The truth is: most parents don’t teach kids safety until something happens, or they don’t teach it in the right way.

 Make sure YOUR kids know and understand the rules about how to be safe with strangers.

-Now read on to see what happened to me below.
+Now read on to see what happened to me.

 Before you judge

 - How can we raise a compassionate child without sacrificing her safety?

-- How can we teach her the difference between the legitimate requests for help, and those with malicious intents?
+- How can we teach her the difference between legitimate requests for help and those with malicious intent?

-- How can my child give help safely or reject gracefully without feeling bad or guilty?
+- How can my child help safely or reject gracefully without feeling bad or guilty?

-- What if my child responds to a help request in an inappropriate manner?
+- What if my child falls into's a help request manipulation?

 - What if my teaching falls short and he doesn’t recognize he is in danger?